hhkbp2/go-hsm/README.md

 1. To define a new state, you always need to write super.AddChild() in the New() constructor, which I consider as a abstraction leak.
 Anyway it's boring.
 2. Defining states could be lot of chunks of codes to write.
 All of states have the similar Entry/Exit/Handle code structure.
 To provide some kinds of code template for code reusage, the lack of meta programming ability in Golang leads me to a DSL and code generator, which is too heavy and too complicated.
 3. The type casts when handling event.
 Casting is inevitable in such a generic framework.
 But I don't think the library user should write these codes by hand again and again.
 It's unwelcomed especially while assert is taken out from language libraries in Golang, although casting needs it to ensure type correctness.
 (IMO, assert is a dark corner in Golang.
-The language just take it out.
-But when someone revives it as a library(see [testify.assert][testify-github]), people find it quite usefull and wants it.
+The language just takes it out.
+But when someone revives it as a library(see [testify.assert][testify-github]), people find it quite useful and want it.

 ## The Missings